I hear quite regularly from people who are worried that they could have

 allow lilies in my home for this reason, they go straight in the bin

-should an acquaintance happen to bring me any.
+should anybody happen to bring me any.

 Most non-steroidal anti-inflammatory medications are a problem for cats,